 - Tax Implications when using your education award

 Life After AmeriCorps Resources– find a list of matching institutions, financial aid, and other places/ways to use your Ed Award!

 Public Student Loan Forgiveness – Member’s may be interested in applying for PSLF during their service.
 This website provides an overview of PSLF.

 Time Sheets and Policies

 Payroll & Timesheets

-Hours Calculator: Use the excel document below to predict the hours you’ll need to serve each week for the remainder of the year to ensure you’ll meet the minimum of 1720.
-Factor in planned breaks, vacations, occasional sick days, etc to determine the average number of hours needed each week (keep in mind you need to serve 40 hours/week during the school year and a minimum of 30 hrs/wk during the summer).
+Weekly Service Planner: Use the document below to plan the hours you’ll need to serve each week for the remainder of the year to ensure that you’ll meet the hours needed for either a 20, 30, or 40 hour/week service position.
+Factor in planned breaks, vacations, occasional sick days, etc to determine the average number of hours needed each week.
+Watch THIS VIDEO for instructions on how to use the weekly service planner.

 Accompaniment (for use ONLY if notified by the Alliance)

 - Minnesota Youth Intervention Programs Association (YIPA): Promise Fellows can attend in-person or online training for free, as well as access the on-demand library of training. *Make sure to note you are a Promise Fellow with Minnesota Alliance With Youth when registering.